Blog article

 The Interest Payment Crisis

 What makes the current debt situation particularly concerning is the dramatic increase in interest payments.
-In fiscal year 2024, the US paid $881 billion in net interest - more than the country spends on Medicare or defense individually.
+In fiscal year 2025, the US paid roughly $952 billion in net interest on the national debt, approaching the $1 trillion mark for the first time.

 Here's how interest costs have exploded: